openandclose/tosixinch/docs/overview.rst

     Mixing these raises Error.

     You can pass ``minus item`` in the same way in commandline.
-    The script can parse these a bit confusing arguments.
+    The program can parse these a bit confusing arguments.
     (leading single dash is also a short optional argument marker) ::

         ... --plus-option -one